 While I am supportive of increasing the amount of child support passed through to families on CalWORKs, such an increase would have a General Fund impact of tens of millions of dollars annually, thus it should be considered as part of the budget process.

-SB-365 (Durazo) - CalWORKs: immediate needs assistance.
+SB-735 (Leyva) - Public social services: accommodation: notification.